 - Bring a large pan (big enough to cover the bottom of your large mixing bowl) of water to a boil and then turn off the heat.

 - In a small bowl, combine the milk and 4 tablespoons of honey.
-In a separate bowl, measure the flour, matcha powder and sugar and sift them twice using a fine mesh sieve or sifter.
+In a separate bowl, add the flour and matcha powder and sift them twice using a fine mesh sieve or sifter.

 - In a large bowl, whisk the eggs.
 Place the bowl over the pan of hot water that you boiled.
 Add the sugar and whisk, holding the bowl on top of the pan, until the mixture warms to a lukewarm temperature.
 Remove the bowl from the pan and continue whisking.
 If the mixture cools, place it over the pan of hot water to warm it back to lukewarm.
 Continue whisking until the mixture holds soft peaks, about 15 minutes if you are using an electric whisk.
 It will take much longer if you are whisking by hand.
 See the notes in this post for more details about this step.